SashaNasonova/geeQuicklooks/README.md

 Installing gdal
 ---------------------
-Installing gdal is a huge pain.
+Installing gdal can be challenging.
 The following works for me but your millage may vary.
 Ensure that you have the latest version of the Microsoft Visual C++ Build Tools: https://visualstudio.microsoft.com/visual-cpp-build-tools/, download and install Visual Studio Build Tools.
 This will take a while.

 Then go back to Anaconda Prompt and install gdal.